cmd-HMN/Java_mate/README.md

 ## Installation 🪛

-To install the engine, you will need to have Java installed on your computer.
+To run this, you will need to have Java installed on your computer.
 You can download the

 1. Download the below files: